Adabraka

 Adabraka is a town in the Korle-Klottey Municipal District, located in the Greater Accra Region of Ghana.
-It was the first affluent neighborhood in Ghana during the British era.
+It was the first affluent neighbourhood in Ghana during the British era.
 The town's economy is dominated by trade, which includes the Adabraka market.
 As of 2019, the current mayor of the municipality the town is located in is Hon.
 Samuel James Nii Adjei Tawiah.